You’re in New York for the first time ever. You’ve got 72 hours and an appetite for everything. Where do you start?

-If you have only one opportunity to have breakfast or brunch while you're here, do it at Sadelle’s.
-This new temple of Jewish appetizing is over-the-top in every way, and pulls it off entirely: the lox comes on towers, the waiters yell “HOT BAGELS!” whenever there’s a fresh batch out of the oven, the breakfast sandwich costs $17 (it’s worth it, almost), and the french toast is one of the best things you can eat in NYC.
+This temple of Jewish appetizing in Soho is over the top in every way, and pulls it off entirely: the lox comes on towers, the waiters yell “HOT BAGELS!” whenever there’s a fresh batch out of the oven, the breakfast sandwich costs $18 (it’s worth it, almost), and the French toast is one of the best things you can eat in NYC.

 A sit-down restaurant from the people behind the legendary smoked fish counter up the street.
 Eating something from Russ & Daughters is a must, and unlike the original store front, here you can have your lox at a table.

-Here’s the move – start on a Saturday at about 4pm, walk across the Brooklyn Bridge into Dumbo, continue on to Vinegar Hill House, eat delicious food, send us a thank you email for planning the greatest day ever.
+Here’s the plan – start on a Saturday morning, walk across the Brooklyn Bridge into Dumbo, continue on to Vinegar Hill House, eat a delicious brunch, send us a thank you email for planning the greatest day ever.

-We’re more likely to tell out-of-towners to go to Rubirosa any other restaurant in this entire city.
-The vibes are excellent, the Italian-American comfort food is consistently perfect, and the vodka pizza is life-affirming.
+We tell out-of-towners to go to Rubirosa as much as any other restaurant in this entire city.
+The atmosphere is excellent, the Italian-American comfort food is consistently perfect, and the vodka pizza is life-affirming.
 You can only make reservations for parties of six or more - and you should absolutely expect a long wait - but it will absolutely be worth it.
 Get a drink a few blocks away at Mother’s Ruin to kill the time.